-This note focus on the fundamentals of community detection, but we want to illustrate here how the developed theory can impact real data applications.
+This monograph focuses on the fundamentals of community detection, but we want to give an application example here.
 We use the blogosphere data set from the 2004 US political elections \cite{blogs} as an archetype example.

-Consider the problem where one is interested in extracting features about a collection of items, in our case $n=1,222$ individuals writing about US politics, observing only some form of their interactions.
+Consider the problem where one is interested in extracting features about a collection of items, in our case $n=1,222$ individuals writing about US politics, observing only some of their interactions.
 In our example, we have access to which blogs refers to which (via hyperlinks), but nothing else about the content of the blogs.
-The hope is to still extract knowledge about the individual features from these simple interactions.
+The hope is to extract knowledge about the individual features from these simple interactions.

 To proceed, build a {\it graph of interaction} among the $n$ individuals, connecting two individuals if one refers to the other, ignoring the direction of the hyperlink for simplicity.
-Assume next that the data set is generated from a stochastic block model; assuming two communities is an educated guess here, but one can also estimate the number of communities using the methods discussed in Section \ref{learn}.
-The type of algorithms developed in Sections \ref{weak} and \ref{exact} can then be run on this data set ,and two assortative communities are obtained.
-In the paper \cite{blogs}, Adamic and Glance recorded which blogs are right or left leaning, so that we can check how much agreement these algorithm give with this partition of the blogs.
-The state-of-the-art algorithms give an agreement of roughly 95\% with the groundtruth \cite{newman1,score,harrison}.
-Therefore, by only observing simple pairwise interactions among these blogs, without any further information on the content of the blogs, we can infer about 95\% of the blogs' political inclinations.
+Assume next that the data set is generated from a stochastic block model; assuming two communities is an educated guess here, but one can also estimate the number of communities (e.g., as in \cite{colin2nips}).
+The type of algorithms developed in Sections \ref{weak} and \ref{exact} can then be run on this data set, and two assortative communities are obtained.
+In the paper \cite{blogs}, Adamic and Glance recorded which blogs are right or left leaning, so that we can check how much agreement the algorithms give with the true partition of the blogs.
+The results give about 95\% agreement on the blogs' political inclinations (which is roughly the state-of-the-art \cite{newman1,score,harrison}).